StarlangSoftware/ParseTree-CPP/README.md

 **From IDE**

 After being done with the downloading and opening project, select **Build Project** option from **Build** menu.
-After compilation process, user can run CorpusTest.cpp .
+After compilation process, user can run TestTreeBank.cpp .